Chuck E. Cheese: Video arcade

-Characters and animatronics
+Animatronics

-Another primary draw for the centers since their beginning through to the mid-2010s has been its animatronic shows.
+Another primary draw for the centers since their beginning through the mid-2010s has been their animatronic shows.
 There have historically been several different styles of animatronic shows in use within the company, details of which would vary depending on when the location opened, whether it was renovated, available room for animatronic stages, and other factors.
 Over the years, these animatronics have often been supplemented by (and in recent years been completely replaced by) costumed characters.

 When the first location opened in 1977, the animatronic characters were featured as busts in framed portraits hanging on the walls of the main dining area.
-The original show featured Crusty The Cat (the first character to face retirement as he was soon replaced with Mr. Munch in 1978), Pasqually the singing chef, Jasper T. Jowls, the Warblettes, and the main focus of the show, Chuck E. Cheese.
-By 1979, many restaurants had also added "Cabaret" shows in separate rooms of each restaurant.
+The original show featured Crusty the Cat (the first character to face retirement as he was soon replaced with Mr. Munch in 1978), Pasqually the Singing Chef, Jasper T. Jowls, the Warblettes, and the main focus of the show, Chuck E. Cheese.
+By 1979, many restaurants had also added "cabaret" shows in separate rooms of each restaurant.
 One of the early Cabaret characters was Dolli Dimples, a hippopotamus who played the piano and sang in the blues/jazz style of performer Pearl Bailey.
-The in-house control system consisted of a 6502-based controller in a card cage with various driver boards was called "Cyberamics".
+The in-house control system, which consisted of a 6502-based controller in a card cage with various driver boards, was called "Cyberamics".

-While Fechter separately produced the Rock-afire Explosion animatronics for ShowBiz Pizza through the early 1980s, Bushnell and Pizza Time Theatre continued work on characters for their portrait format and newer balcony performance stage shows under the umbrella of the Pizza Time Players.
+While Fechter separately produced the Rock-afire Explosion animatronics for ShowBiz Pizza through the early 1980s, Bushnell and Pizza Time Theatre continued work on characters for their portrait format and newer Balcony Stage shows under the umbrella of the Pizza Time Players.
 Development on Cabaret concepts slowed greatly after Pizza Time Theatre Inc.'s bankruptcy in 1984 and its purchase by ShowBiz a year later.
-From 1985 to 1990, the merged company kept their brands (and their respective animatronics) mostly separate.
+From 1985 to 1990, the merged company kept their brands (and their respective animatronic shows) mostly separate.

-After Fechter refused to sign over the rights to the Rock-afire Explosion to Showbiz Pizza Time, Inc., "Concept Unification" was undertaken beginning in September 1990 and continuing through 1992, to eliminate Fechter's characters from ShowBiz locations.
-The animatronics used for ShowBiz's Rock-afire Explosion band was redressed as "Munch's Make Believe Band", with new costumes.
-In the mid-1990s, the character Chuck E. Cheese began to see significant design changes.
-His vest (or suit) and derby hat were changed for a baseball cap, casual shirt, and optional sneakers in an attempt to appeal to a younger audience.
+After Fechter refused to sign over the rights to the Rock-afire Explosion to Showbiz Pizza Time, Inc., "Concept Unification" was undertaken beginning in 1990 and continuing through 1993 to eliminate Fechter's characters from ShowBiz locations and replace them with that of the Chuck E. Cheese's characters.
+The animatronics built by Creative Engineering for their Rock-afire Explosion band were retrofitted as "Chuck E. Cheese & Munch's Make Believe Band", with new costumes and cosmetics.
+The exact year of when Concept Unification started is debated by fans.
+At first, the existing Pizza Time Theatre Cyberamics did not coincide with the character update, but they were later reconfigured and costumed to reflect the updated Munch's Make Believe Band character designs.